UniTime/unitime-doc/solver-groups.md

 * **Delete All**
 	* Delete all existing solver groups for this academic session
+	* Only solver groups that do not have a [saved timetable](saved-timetables) will be deleted.

 * **Auto Setup**
 	* Automatically set up solver groups based on the list of managers (in the [Timetable Managers](timetable-managers) screen)
 	* Most of the departments form unique solver groups (a solver group is created for each of them)
 	* If there are a few departments with exactly the same managers, those departments will be placed in one solver group (with their managers)

-* **Export PDF**
+* **Export PDF/CSV**
-	* Export the list of solver groups into a PDF document
+	* Export the list of solver groups into a PDF/CSV document